 Accidentally blurred images affect the viewer’s perception of the image, while also making it appear unclear.

 Camera shake will often occur when shooting using a slow shutter speed.

-By using a slow shutter speed, the camera becomes more sensitive towards your body shaking.
+By using a slow shutter speed, the camera becomes more sensitive to your body shaking.

 Basically, the slower the shutter speed, the more likely you will blur your photo.

 It is quite hard to be perfectly still while holding a camera.
-I mean, cameras are heavy and as a living human being we “naturally” shake because of our breathing, muscular tension, fatigue, etc.
+I mean, cameras are heavy and as living human beings we “naturally” shake because of our breathing, muscular tension, fatigue, etc.

 This is why people made camera tripods.

 Other factors that contribute to camera shake are the heavy lenses, which require a lot of strength to keep still.

 Luckily, the solution is quite simple for this, you just need to pull out your fancy tripod and camera release.

 A hint of accidental camera shake will easily ruin the output of your long exposure shots and other types of photos.
 A shaky camera produces blur, which “blurs” your photo clarity.